zoom/zoom-video-sdk-ui-toolkit-ios/README.md

 ## Usage

-After understanding the authorization process, we can simply add Zoom Video SDK UI Toolkit into your View Controller by following the 3 steps below.
+After understanding the authorization process, we can simply add Zoom Video SDK UI toolkit into your View Controller by following the 3 steps below.

 ### Step 1.
 Create the SessionContext

 Create the **SessionContext** that takes in the required parameters such as JWT, session name and username (display name).
-If your session requires password, you can make use of the password parameter.
+If your session requires a password, you can use the password parameter.

 ```Swift
 let sessionContext = SessionContext(jwt: String, sessionName: String, username: String)